Our guide explains how to cancel your car insurance policy and what costs you may have to pay when cancelling cover

 If you let your policy auto renew, his means that you will be pulled into another 12 month deal with your insurance provider.
 If your cover is coming to an end and due to renew, it’s a good idea to shop around on a price comparison website like uSwitch to see if you could get a better deal than the renewal price offered by your current insurer.
 If you find a better quote, simply call your insurer and ask them not to renew your cover.
 If you ask them to cancel the policy effective of the day it was due to come to an end, you will not be charged a cancellation fee.

-Use our free online car insurance comparison to get a quote and see if it’s worth cancelling your car insurance today:
+Get a quote and see if it’s worth cancelling your car insurance today: